elcicd/el-CICD-docs/tutorial.md

 From your terminal, login to the CRC cluster, and then execute the execute the bootstrap script for the Prod Onboarding Automation Server in your local el-CICD directory.

 ```
     crc-admin-login
     el-cicd-prod-bootstrap.sh
 ```

 This script will ask a number of questions as it executes.

 * First, it will ask you to confirm the wildcard domain for the cluster.
 * If the script has been run before, it will ask that you confirm the deletion of the prod master namespace.
 * If you have previously installed Sealed Secrets, it will ask whether you wish to do so again.
 Since CRC constitutes a single cluster install, just type 'n' or ignore for a few seconds and the input request will timeout and continue.

 When the script completes, you can check each forked el-CICD repository to confirm that a read-only deploy key was **not** added this time.
 The Prod Onboarding Automation Server reuses the same deploy keys as the Non-prod servers unless configured otherwise.
-Check that the production master namespace, el-cicd-prod-master was created and that a running instance of Jenkins was created.
+Check that the production master namespace, `el-cicd-prod-master` was created and that a running instance of Jenkins was created.
 The script is idempotent.
 Note that in the real world, for high availability and/or region specific deployments, application may have more than one cluster to deploy to.

 ## Onboarding a Project Into the Production Cluster

-This follows the same basic procudure you went through before with the engineering cluster.
+This follows the same basic procedure you went through before with the Non-prod Onboarding Automation Server.

 ### Access the Prod Onboarding Automation Server

 Open your terminal and login to CRC as admin.

 ```
     crc-admin-login
 ```

 Open your browser, and go to

 [https://jenkins-el-cicd-prod-master.apps-crc.testing/](https://jenkins-el-cicd-prod-master.apps-crc.testing)